luomiao/docker-volume-vsphere/docs/user-guide/vfile-plugin.md

 docker service create --replicas 1 -p 8080:80 --name web nginx
 ```
 Then on each host, make sure there is valid return of `curl 127.0.0.1:8080`.
-`Connection refused` error means the routing mesh of this Docker Swarm cluster needs to be fixed.
+`Connection refused` error means the routing mesh of this Docker Swarm cluster is broken and needs to be fixed.